 Practice & Experience

-Indeed, over more than two decades, Rick Rutledge has established a track record of client service and results while representing clients all over Texas, both in courts (state and federal) and arbitrations.
+Indeed, over nearly three decades, Rick Rutledge has established a track record of client service and results while representing clients all over Texas, both in courts (state and federal) and arbitrations.

 Today, Rutledge Law Office, P.C., provides the following services to clients:

-2) Business Counsulting, that is, advising small businesses and individuals in particular concerning entity formations, contract reviews, and liability/indemnity issues; and
+2) Business Counsulting, that is, advising small businesses and individuals in particular concerning entity formations, contract reviews, and liability/indemnity issues.

-A sample of trial and arbitration results follows:
+A sample of trial, appellate, and arbitration results follows: